 This isn’t easy, but following the four Laws of Combat can make it easier: (1) Cover and Move; (2) Simple; (3) Prioritize and Execute; and (4) Decentralized Command.

 The authors cover each of those in detail using a real-world story from the battlefield and then a real-world story of how to apply it in a business setting.

 You’ll have a greater chance of success if you simplify things as much as possible.
 This is true for several reasons.
 First, it is easier to explain simple plans to your team, which means they are more likely to understand them.
 Second, since most people take the path of least resistance, you increase your odds of them following your plans if they are simple.
 And third, if things go wrong (and they always do), it is easier to adapt and change a simple plan than to change a complicated plan.

 “Discipline Equals Freedom”

 For example, it takes discipline to set your alarm early (for Jocko that means before 5am) and get out of bed the moment it goes off.
 But in doing so, you gain more freedom–specifically, more time.
-Everyone gets 24 hours a day, but if you are disciplined, you can make more efficient use of that time than your competitors.
+Everyone gets 24 hours a day, but if you are disciplined, you can make more efficient use of that time.

-Additionally, when you are disciplined and know what you need to get done (and what to avoid), it gives you greater freedom in that you don’t have to worry all the time about what to do next.
-Additionally, it becomes easier to change your routine since you know how one little change will impact the rest of your routine.
+Moreover, being disciplined gives you a better awareness of what tasks you need to complete (and what distractions to avoid).
+That awareness gives you more freedom because you won’t have to waste time trying to figure out what to do next.
+Additionally, it becomes easier to change your routine since you know how one change will impact the rest of your routine.

 *This article is very general in nature and does not constitute legal advice.